jlgore/architect-labs/vpc/peering/README.md

 ### 3. Create Subnets in Each VPC

 Now we'll create subnets within each VPC.
 A subnet is a segment of a VPC's IP address range where you can place groups of isolated resources.
 We'll create one subnet in each VPC, both in the same availability zone (us-east-1a) to ensure low-latency communication between instances.
+We'll also enable auto-assign public IP for both subnets to ensure our instances get public IP addresses.

 ```bash
 # Create a subnet in VPC-A with a smaller CIDR block (10.0.1.0/24 provides 256 IP addresses)